-Nicaea, it was not the most commonly held belief among Christians, and could only be considered the orthodox belief because it had been voted upon in council.
+After the Council of Nicaea the Arians and Semi-Arians united in their struggle against the Nicene doctrine.
+Even though the Nicene doctrine achieved, through threat of banishment, a favorable vote at the Council of Nicaea, it was not the most commonly held belief among Christians, and could only be considered the orthodox belief because it had been voted upon in council.
 For something to be orthodox it must be the commonly accepted view held by the majority.
 However, this was not the case immediately following the Council of Nicaea.
 In opposition to the Nicene doctrine, for many years after the Council of Nicaea the majority of Christians believed that Christ was truly a born Son of God.
 In fact, 34 years after the Council of Nicaea this view became the official teaching of the Catholic Church at the Council of Rimini in 359 AD.
 The Arians and Semi-Arians drew up a creed that they could all agree upon.
 The Rimini Creed said that Christ "was begotten of the Father without change before all ages."
-The Arians accepted the creed because they were comfortable with saving Christ was begotten, and the Semi-Arians accepted it because it did not mention that Christ was created.
+The Arians accepted the creed because they were comfortable with saying Christ was begotten, and the Semi-Arians accepted it because it did not mention that Christ was created.
 If the number of bishops in council who decide on a doctrine indicates orthodoxy, this creed was even more orthodox than the Nicene or the Constantinople creeds because there were more than 400 bishops in attendance at the Council of Rimini, as compared to the 318 who attended the Council of Nicaea and the 150 who attended the Council of Constantinople in 381 AD, where the Trinity doctrine was accepted as truth.